lilbud/CTIFT/README.md

 Concert Tape Info File Trimmer

 Introduction:
 I created this program as a way to trim the info files that come with many concert tapes and bootlegs (the kind traded around on sites like etree, lossless legs, and the like).
+These trimmed files can then be used with a program like MP3Tag to tag the audio files with proper song titles.
 When you download a show, it usually comes with a info file like this:

 ```
 Grateful Dead